Nichols Violent Felon’s Weapon Conviction Stands - NewsBreak

 Nichols Violent Felon’s Weapon Conviction Stands

 A Nichols man, convicted in 2018 of violent felony criminal possession of a weapon, is not getting out of jail early.
-The Broome County District Attorney’s office says the New...wnbf.com
+The Broome County District Attorney’s office says the New...981thehawk.com

 A Nichols man, convicted in 2018 of violent felony criminal possession of a weapon, is not getting out of jail early.
-The Broome County District Attorney’s office says the New...wnbf.com
+The Broome County District Attorney’s office says the New...981thehawk.com

 Comments / 0